-To secure planning obligations in order to ensure that development is acceptable in community planning terms and compensates for any harmful impact.
+To secure planning obligations in order to ensure that development is acceptable in community planning terms, which may include compensating and mitigating and compensates for any harmful effects impact.

 To protect ancient woodlands, other managed woodlands and significant trees in Stafford Borough and to increase the area of native broadleaf woodland.